European Union-South Caucasus

 0.5% in total).

-- Armenia, Azerbaijan and Georgia benefit from the Generalized System of Preferences (GSP) of the European Union (EU).
+- Armenia, Azerbaijan and Georgia benefit from the Generalised System of Preferences (GSP) of the European Union (EU).

 - The European Union trade relations with Armenia, Azerbaijan, and Georgia are governed by a Partnership and Cooperation Agreement: